Dhana009/FlowHub/testing/phasea.md

 * Understands system flow: UI → API → Backend → DB → API → UI (can trace a request end-to-end).
 * Can explain Playwright core concepts: contexts, pages, locators, auto-wait (not just definitions — understands internals).
 * Can explain API fundamentals: routing, contracts, headers, methods, auth (knows where each fits in the flow).
-* Understands framework reasoning: why POM, why utilities, why config layers.
+* Understands framework reasoning: why POM, why utilities, why config layers, test data management.
+* Can apply test design techniques: Equivalence Partitioning, Boundary Value Analysis, Decision Tables, State Transition (can explain when to use each).
+* Understands CI/CD conceptually: what it is, why it exists, how it fits in SDLC (implementation comes in Phase C).
 * **Can use Git:** create branches, commit, handle basic merge conflicts.
 * **Can debug:** read stack traces, identify root cause of test failures.
 * Can explain AI prompting fundamentals and recognize hallucinations.